00Beetzncheez00/htb-reports/htb-artic(InProgress).md

 ![](https://github.com/00Beetzncheez00/images/blob/main/arctic-9.png)

 6. Attachments 7 - 8 demonstrate the exposure of the admin hash credentials from the web interface and source code.
-Attachments 9 - 11 demonstrate the cracking of the admin hash, successful login to the Coldusion Application, and the current version with what updates have been installed.
+Attachments 9 - 11 demonstrate the cracking of the admin hash, successful login to the ColdFusion Application, and the current version with what updates have been installed.

 - **Attachment 7**